chocolatey/choco-wiki/Security.md

 1. Everything is enforced as HTTPS where it should be.
 This reduces DNS poisoning attacks.
 1. Packages are pushed to the site over HTTPS.
 The site grabs a SHA512 checksum of the package, then forwards it on to where packages are stored securely.
 You can see this package checksum in 0.9.10+ if you call `choco info packagename`.
 1. When installing a package, the site passes the package checksum and then the link for downloading the package.
 The Chocolatey binaries verify the package meets the package checksum.
 1. If the package automation scripts download binaries from official sources, the scripts used can provide checksums to verify those binaries (and are required for non-secure sources).
-If the package scripts have a checksum, it provides a further integrity check that the downloadable the maintainer/moderator checked is the same binary that the user gets.
-Chocolatey clients will enforce a checksum requirement in late 2016 by default and it will become a requirement in 2017 for all packages submitted to the community repository.
+If the package scripts have checksums for the downloads, it provides a further integrity check that the downloadable binaries are the exact same file that the maintainer based the package version on, the moderation process checked (including virus scans by all of the scanners set up with VirusTotal), and is the same binary that the user gets.
+Chocolatey [v0.10.0+ enforces a checksum requirement for non-secure locations by default](https://github.com/chocolatey/choco/issues/112) and is hoping that secure downloads will also become a requirement in 2017 for all new packages and versions submitted to the community repository.
-1. Checksums of of included binaries are shown on the package page to allow for folks to perform independent verification.
-We've moved to adding an additional VERIFICATION.txt file for verifying the binaries.
+1. Checksums of of included binaries are shown on the community package page to allow for folks to perform independent verification.
+The community has moved to adding an additional VERIFICATION.txt file for verifying the binaries.

 ### Rigorous Moderation Process for Community Packages